contiv/netplugin/docs/SETUP-BUILD.md

 Need to logout / login to make the changes effective (or `source .bashrc`)

-# Project Setup
+# Project Setup and Contributing
 Created the Netplugin source tree using:

 	$ mkdir -p $GOPATH/src/github.com

-Lot of good info regarding Go directory layout [here](http://golang.org/doc/code.html).
+Lots of good info regarding Go directory layout [here](http://golang.org/doc/code.html).
 Then installed the Netplugin source tree.
 To setup the local fork and track `contiv/netlugin` as the master the following commands are required:

 	$ go get -d github.com/contiv/netplugin
 	$ cd $GOPATH/src/github.com/contiv/netplugin
 	$ git remote add johndoe git@github.com:johndoe/netplugin

 This allows to work with remote `johndoe` when pushing to your fork.
+If you're (relatively) new to Git and contributing to public projects then [this document](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Forked-Public-Project) will help.
+In a nutshell, the sequence to add stuff to the upstream project looks something like this

+	$ git checkout master
+	$ git pull --rebase
+	$ git checkout <your branch>
+	$ git rebase -i master

+At this point your editor will open and you'll be asked to edit the text to provide rebase instructions.
+What you want to do is replace the `pick` with `s` on every line but the first one.
+After saving and exiting, some operations will occur and you will see another editor to edit your commit message.

+Then,

+	$ git push -f <your remote> <your branch>

+To push the changes back to the code base. [^1]

+[^1]: Most of this section shamelessly plagiarized from comments [Erik](https://github.com/erikh) made.

 # Build
 We should be ready now to build the project.